 2604-04 DEFINITIONS

-04.01 Area Needing Improvement (ANI).
+04.01 Area(s) Needing Improvement (ANI).

-Performance area with a single safety-significant or security-significant issue
+Performance area with a single safety-significant or security-significant issue.

 Whether an ANI exists should be determined by assessing the significance of the plant issues and/or cited violations with a common cause or theme which indicate a need for additional focus by the licensee or NRC.
-Therefore, the existence of one of the examples below does automatically result in an ANI.
+Therefore, the existence of one of the examples below does not automatically result in an ANI.
 The issue will be evaluated by staff to determine if an ANI exists.
-Licensee Performance Review (LPR)
+(A single, licensee-identified Severity Level (SL)-III violation is not a “single safety-significant, or security-significant issue” in this context.)

+ANIs only apply to licensees with established licensing basis requirements.
+ANIs do not apply to applicants constructing “at risk.”
+Refer to IMC 2694, “Fuel Cycle Facility Construction and Pre-operational Readiness Review Inspection Program,” for additional Licensee Performance Review (LPR) guidance for new construction for new licensees and applicants.

 Examples:

-A single safety-significant issue in one or more performance areas.
+A single safety-significant issue (e.g., an SL-II) in one or more performance areas.

-A single security-significant issue in one or more performance areas.
+A single security-significant issue (e.g., an SL-II) in one or more performance areas.

+Multiple safety/security significant issues (e.g., two SL-III violations) in the same performance area.

 04.02 Assessment Period.

-The assessment period months for fuel cycle facilities the following cases the assessment period may be reduced to 12 months
+The assessment period is normally 36 months for fuel cycle facilities.
+In the following cases, the assessment period may be reduced to 24 or 12 months:

+Those facilities with an ANI identified during the previous assessment period.

+Those facilities that are concurrently operating and performing major modifications under an NRC license.

+04.03 Clean LPR.

+A facility with no escalated enforcement actions, confirmatory orders, or similar issues during the assessment period is considered to have a "clean LPR."
+Facilities with a clean LPR follow an abbreviated review process based on their performance.
+This streamlined process does not include internal LPR meetings, and the LPR letter is signed out by the cognizant Branch Chief.
+A public LPR meeting is not held unless there is a compelling public benefit—for example, if a facility was recently affected by an earthquake that caused no violations but significantly raised public concern.

+04.04 Cross-cutting Issue.

+An assessment issue that extends across two or more performance areas and/or across two or more areas within a single performance area.
+This will allow joint consideration of related issues between the construction side and the operating side for facilities performing major modifications.

-04. Performance Areas.
+04.05 Performance Areas.

 A performance area relates to a technical discipline at the plant and may be comprised of one or more inspectable areas.
 The performance areas are evaluated during the LPR to identify ANIs.
+Each performance area is defined below for existing licensees.
+For Construction Performance Areas for new facilities under construction, refer to IMC 2694, Appendix B, “Fuel Facility Construction Inspection Program – Licensee Performance Review, Supplement for Inspection Manual Chapter (IMC) 2604.”

 Safety Operations.
 The safety operations performance area includes the inspectable areas pertaining to plant operations, nuclear criticality safety, and fire protection.

 Safeguards.
-The safeguards performance area includes the inspectable areas pertaining to material control and accounting (MC&A), physical protection of special nuclear material, and classified material and information security.
+The safeguards performance area includes the inspectable areas pertaining to material control and accounting (MC&A), physical protection of special nuclear material, and classified material and information security (INFOSEC).

 Radiological Controls.
-The radiological controls performance area includes the inspectable areas pertaining to radiation protection environmental protection.
+The radiological controls performance area includes the inspectable areas pertaining to radiation protection, environmental protection, and transportation.

+Facility Support.
+The facility support performance area includes the inspectable areas pertaining to emergency preparedness, plant modifications (annual), plant modifications (triennial), and the corrective action program.